MakerSpaceNewcastle/Hoshiguma/docs/setting_up_lightburn_on_your_own_laptop.md

 1. Install LightBurn from [here](https://lightburnsoftware.com/).
 2. Download [`device_profile.lbdev`](../configs/device_profile.lbdev).
 3. Launch LightBurn.
-4. Either activate the trial or purchase your own license and activate that (see note below).
+4. Either activate the trial or purchase your own suitable license and activate that (see note below).
 5. When prompted to add a machine, import the file downloaded in step 2.
 6. You should now have a machine named Hoshiguma available, use this when you want to prepare or machine jobs on this laser.

+## License requirement

+Hoshiguma uses a Ruida controller, so is therefore a DSP machine in the eyes of LightBurn.

+You will need either a DSP or DSP + Galvo license, or purchase the DSP addon.
+If you are purchasing a license with the discount code (see below), you should purchase a DSP license.

 ## LightBurn discount